Significant-Gravitas/AutoGPT/docs/content/AutoGPT/component agent/protocols.md

         ...
 ```

-The easiest way to provide a command is to use `command` decorator on a component method and then yield `Command.from_decorated_function(...)`.
+The easiest way to provide a command is to use `command` decorator on a component method and then yield the method.
 Each command needs a name, description and a parameter schema using `JSONSchema`.
 By default method name is used as a command name, and first part of docstring for the description (before `Args:` or `Returns:`) and schema can be provided in the decorator.

 **Example** Calculator component that can perform multiplication.
 Agent is able to call this command if it's relevant to a current task and will see the returned result.